johnshea/nd303_project_02_meme_generator/README.md

 ```
 Open your browser.
 Open `http://localhost:3000/`
-NOTE - Generated memes will be stored in directory `./static`.
+NOTE - Generated memes will be saved in directory `static`.

 ## Modules